inducer/pyopencl/doc/source/reference.rst

         See :class:`device_info` for values of *param*.

+    .. attribute:: info

+        Lower case versions of the :class:`device_info` constants may be used as attributes on instances of this class to directly query info attributes.

     Two instances of this class may be compared using *=="* and *"!="*.

 .. class:: Context(devices, properties=[])